goto-bus-stop/babel-plugin-yo-yoify/README.md

    appends different types of children to an element.
 By default, the function included with [yo-yoify][] is used.
 Signature: `appendChild(el, array)`, where the `array` can contain any JavaScript value.
+ - `useImport` - Set to true to use `import` statements for injected modules.
+   By default, `require` is used.
+Enable this if you're using Rollup.

 ## License